apache/mina-site/source/mina-project/downloads_2_0.md

 $ gpg --verify mina-2.0.23.tar.gz.asc
 ```

+Alternatively, you can verify the checksums of the files (see the [How to verify downloaded files page](https://www.apache.org/info/verification.html)).

 # Previous Releases

 The previous releases can be found [here](https://archive.apache.org/dist/mina/) and [here](https://archive.apache.org/dist/mina/mina/).
 Please note that the following releases contains a LGPL licensed file, rxtx-2.1.7.jar: 2.0.0-M4, 2.0.0-M5, 2.0.0-M6, 2.0.0-RC1.